Check out trends and predictions that will define ABI in 2022.

-The Banking sector generates unparalleled quantities of data.
-The amount of data generated each second in the financial industry will grow 700% in 2021.
+3. The statistics show the banking sector generates unparalleled quantities of data.
+The amount of data generated each second in the financial industry will grow 700% in 2022.

-Check out our ebook on JSON to learn how to analyze and manage semi-structured data
+Check out our blog post to learn how to analyze and manage semi-structured data

 Want to improve data literacy at your company?

 Read our step-by-step guide, Building a Data Literacy Program From the Ground Up.

 13. Serious bottlenecks exist for data and business teams.
 Yet, there’s disagreement as to where they occur.
 51% of business domain experts say there are no reporting bottlenecks, while only 6% of data and BI experts come to the same conclusion.

 14. 73.4% of companies still report business adoption of Big Data and AI initiatives as a challenge.
 This may seem high, but not all that surprising considering statistics show that Big Data tools have historically left most business people out of the conversation.

 15. Only 26% of companies say they have achieved a data-driven culture, leaving the other 73% of companies in the dust.

 16. 1 out of 4 companies claim they have no single source of truth when it comes to centralized data.